Legend of the Bird God: The Rig Vedas

 Then there is the case of The God of fire sending the fiery serpents against the people because they spoke and murmured against Him in the wilderness.
 Numbers 21:5,6 “And the people spoke against God, and against Moses, wherefore have ye brought us up out of Egypt to die in the wilderness?
 For there is no bread, neither is there any water; and our soul loathed this light bread.
 And the Lord sent fiery serpents among the people, and they bit the people; and much people died.”
 So, what is considered a fiery serpent?
 Because the people then said to Moses “we have sinned, for we have spoken against the Lord, and against thee, pray unto the Lord that He take away the serpents from us….”
 Verse 8 states “And the lord said unto Moses, make thee a fiery serpent, and set it up upon a pole: and it shall come to pass, that everyone that is bitten, when he looketh upon it, shall live” Verse 9 “And Moses made a serpent of brass, and put it on a pole and if a serpent had bitten any man, when he beheld the serpent of brass, he lived.”

-Based from "Alien Mystery 1" there is a reference to the Mongolian worm and the red serpent.
-Based from Blavatsky's "The Secret Doctrine", she surmise the apparent flying serpent was a mere exagerration, and maybe linked to the flying Dinosaur Pteranodon or Pterodactyl.
+Based from "Alien Mystery series" there is a reference to the Mongolian worm and the red serpent.
+Based from Blavatsky's "The Secret Doctrine", she surmise the apparent flying serpent was a mere exaggeration, and maybe linked to the flying Dinosaur Pteranodon or Pterodactyl.

 So, is the brazen fiery serpent that Moses was told to put on the pole?
 The sword of Fudo Myoo has a serpent as His symbol.
 And the symbol of the serpent that pertains to them is shown as “fiery” for fire is red like.
 So, a red fiery serpent on a pole?
 Can this not relate to the Red dragon that the Chinese use for their festivals?